MEDICAL CARE WHILE ABROAD

 - Take pictures, write in your journal, call home, and have fun!

-- If you are on an exchange or non-OU program, complete and submit your Verification of Enrollment once you are enrolled in classes.
+- If you are on an exchange or non-OHIO program, complete and submit your Verification of Enrollment once you are enrolled in classes.
 This form must be submitted for every term you are abroad.

 - List of US Embassies, Consulates, and Diplomatic Missions